wolfSSL/wolfGuard/README.md

 This is a two-step process.
 First you will build and install the module with an incorrect integrity hash.
 Then you will load it to capture the correct hash, which will exit early with an expected “Operation canceled” error.
 Then you will rebuild and load the module with the correct hash.
-Note that thes instructions assume targeting the native system.
+Note that these instructions assume targeting the native system.
 Note also that the lowest libwolfssl FIPS version compatible with Linux kernel mode is `v5.2.4`.
 ```